 Construction of Marine Works

-We design and construct various types of marine works, including public piers, waterfront promenades and projects under the Pier Improvement Programme.
+We design and construct various types of marine works, including public piers, waterfront promenades, improvement to existing piers and projects under the Pier Improvement Programme.

-We also carry out improvement works to some existing public piers and landing facilities, such as Tap Mun Pier and Sharp Island Pier.
-In the past few years, we completed the construction or reconstruction of the following piers:
+We also carry out improvement works to some existing public piers and landing facilities.
+In the past few years, we completed the construction or reconstruction of the following piers and landing facility:

 - Sharp Island Pier